Tskit for phylogenetics#

 Sample nodes are [1 5 6 7 8]

 Often the sample nodes are the leaves of a tree, but this need not be the case.
-There are fast methods for identifying the sample nodes under an internal node in the tree, etc.
+There are fast methods for identifying the sample nodes below an internal node in the tree, etc.

 Attributes and metadata#